-Wednesday, May 7, 2025
+Wednesday, August 6, 2025

-With a thunderous crunch and genuine in-your-face’ production that places the PA up against your ears, British heavy metal icons Diamond Head announce the release Live And Electric, a live album that delivers every nuance of that four-letter word thanks to a song selection that covers the band’s seminal career, and a sound that leaves you breathless in the stalls and smelling the sweat and leather of a classic British heavy metal night.
+With a thunderous crunch and genuine in-your-face’ production that places the PA up against your ears, Live And Electric, delivers a song selection that covers the band’s seminal career.

-Prior to that, out now, the first single taken from Live And Electric, is ‘Helpless’.
-Founding member and lead guitarist Brian Tatler recalls how the song began: “In September 1979 the song ‘Helpless’ began life as a riff I was playing by an obscure punk band.
+Prior to that, the first single taken from Live And Electric, was ‘Helpless’.
+Founding member and lead guitarist Brian Tatler recalled how the song began: “In September 1979 the song ‘Helpless’ began life as a riff I was playing by an obscure punk band.
 I was playing it at the fifth fret and singer Sean Harris said ‘Play it at the second fret but play it faster’ and the song took shape.
 It has always been a powerhouse live and one of the songs that has never left the set list.
 Metallica covered ‘Helpless’ on their $5:98 EP in 1987 which introduced it to a whole new set of metal fans.”

 Recorded in 2022 on the band’s tour with SaxonLive And Electric takes in performances from Aberdeen, Blackburn, York, Cambridge, Cardiff and Bexhill, creating in the process an unmistakably British energy which is superbly recorded and mixed by Jay Shredder, with singer/frontman Rasmus Bom Andersen mastering.
 By now, the rock and metal scene knows all about Brian Tatler, whose riffs have genuinely defined a genre as well as influencing one of the world’s biggest-ever rock bands, Metallica, but the contribution of Andersen to these Diamond Head performances is said to be “explosive” as he bursts with power, presence and personality.